Skip to content

 Loans for unemployed people

-Being unemployed can put a lot of extra pressure on your finances – even more so during the current cost of living crisis.
-While a loan might seem like a solution, the reality is that it could be much harder to borrow money from a mainstream lender if you’re out of work.
+Being unemployed can put a lot of extra pressure on your finances.
+But while taking out a loan might seem like a solution, the reality is that it can be much harder to borrow money from a mainstream lender if you’re out of work.

-If you struggle to make repayments on time, you could be hit with sky-high interest charges.
-This will add to your original debt, and you could find things spiralling out of control.
+If you do get a loan and you don’t make the repayments on time, you could face late payment charges from the lender.
+This will add to your original debt, and you could find your finances spiralling out of control.

 Here’s our guide to loans for unemployed people, how they work and what alternatives are available if you’re struggling with your finances.